-- Pay the rent on time.
+- □ Pay the rent on time.
 If your rent is more than 14 days late, you could be liable for a default fee.
-This is limited by the Tenant Fees Act to interest on the outstanding amount, capped at 3% above Bank of England base rates.
-The landlord or agent cannot charge any other fees.
-For more information, please read the government's guidance on the Tenant Fees Act.
+A default fee for late payment of rent is limited by the Tenant Fees Act to interest on the outstanding amount, capped at 3% above Bank of England base rates.
+The landlord/agent cannot charge any other fees.
+For more information, please read the Government's guidance for tenants on the Tenant Fees Act 2019.
 Further, you could lose your home because you have breached your tenancy agreement.
-If you have problems, GOV.UK has links to further advice on rent arrears.
-Also check out these practical steps for paying your rent on time. - Pay any other bills that you are responsible for on time, such as council tax, gas, electricity and water bills.
-If you pay the gas or electricity bills, you can choose your own energy supplier. - Look after the property.
+If you have problems, GOV.UK has links to further advice.
+Check out these practical steps for paying your rent on time. - Pay any other bills that you are responsible for on time, such as council tax, gas, electricity and water bills.
+If you pay the gas or electricity bills, you can choose your own energy supplier. - □ Look after the property.
 Get your landlord's permission before attempting repairs or decorating.
 It's worth getting contents insurance to cover your possessions too, because the landlord's insurance won't cover your things. - Be considerate to the neighbours.
-Antisocial behaviour may be a reason for your landlord to evict you. - Don't take in a lodger or sub-let without checking whether you need permission from your landlord.
+Anti-social behaviour may be a reason for your landlord to evict you. - Not take in a lodger or sub-let without checking whether you need permission from your landlord.